thy4205/MSSQL2JSON/README.md

 ### Instructions
 1. Download or git clone the project if you feel like being fancy
 1. Change the required parameters as stated in the script
-  * Database IP address
+  * Database IP address/ Hostname
   * Database Table Name
   * User Name
   * Password
   * OBDC Driver Name (if Required)
-1. Run the script in Command Prompt
+1. Run the script in Command Prompt, make sure python is working correctly in Windows command prompt
 1. The Output JSON file is generated and placed in the script directory.

 ## Caution